|

 source for genealogists.

-Recommended
+Recommended Reading:

-Reading: Touring the Carolina's Civil War
+Touring the Carolina's

-Sites (Touring the Backroads Series).
-Description: Touring the Carolina's Civil War
+Civil War Sites (Touring the Backroads Series).
+Description: Touring the Carolina's Civil War Sites helps travelers find

-Sites helps travelers find the Carolinas' famous Civil War battlefields, forts, and memorials,
+the Carolinas' famous Civil War battlefields, forts, and memorials, as well as the lesser

-as well as the lesser skirmish sites, homes, and towns that also played a significant role in the war.
-The book's 19 tours,
+skirmish sites, homes, and towns that also played a significant role in the war.
+The book's 19 tours, which cover the 'entire

-which cover the 'entire Carolinas,' combine riveting history with clear, concise directions and maps, creating a book that
+Carolinas,' combine riveting history with clear, concise directions and maps, creating a book that is as fascinating to the

-is as fascinating to the armchair reader as it is to the person interested in heritage travel.
-Below are some examples from
+armchair reader as it is to the person interested in heritage travel.
+Below are some examples from this outstanding book:

 1. Fort Fisher - the largest sea